wise-introvert/imageboard/README.md

     "getBoards": "/boards-top20.json",

     // (optional)
-    // "Get all boards list" API URL.
+    // "Find boards by a query" API URL.
-    // `8ch.net (8kun.top)` has about `20,000` boards total
+    // `8ch.net (8kun.top)` has about `20,000` boards total,
-    // so "getBoards" API only returns top 20 of them
+    // so "getBoards()" API only returns top 20 of them,
-    // while "getAllBoards" API returns all `20,000` of them.
+    // while "findBoards('')" API returns all `20,000` of them.
-    "getAllBoards": "/boards.json",
+    "findBoards": "/boards.json",

     // (required)
     // "Get threads list" API URL template.